 Roma, Guanajuato 54, CDMX

 Great for brunch

-Located in the neighborhood of Roma, Forever Vegano cooks up a delicious mix of authentic Mexican food combined with American inspired dishes.
-They had a large menu of food and drinks to choose from, and luckily for us they had it translated into English.
-We had a choice of indoor or outdoor seating and we decided to sit outside at a vivid blue table and watch the world go by for a couple of hours.
-For drinks we ordered a golden milk and a black americano.
+Located in the neighbourhood of Roma, Forever Vegano cooks up a delicious mix of authentic Mexican food combined with American inspired dishes.
+They had a large menu of food and drinks to choose from, and luckily for us, they had it translated into English.
+We had a choice of indoor or outdoor seating, so we decided to sit outside at a vivid blue table and watch the world go by for a couple of hours.
+For drinks, we ordered golden milk and a black americano.
 The golden milk was sweet and delicious and the black americano was smooth and nutty.
-For brunch we ordered a plate of sweet potato pancakes with tempeh bacon, maple syrup and strawberries and a portion of chilaquiles with cauliflower chorizo.
-The sweet potato pancakes were soft and fluffy and a little bit more savory than a regular pancake.
+For brunch, we ordered a plate of sweet potato pancakes with tempeh bacon, maple syrup and strawberries and a portion of chilaquiles with cauliflower chorizo.
+The sweet potato pancakes were soft and fluffy and a little bit more savoury than a regular pancake.
 This really helped balance the flavours against the super savoury tempeh bacon and the sweetness from the maple syrup and strawberries.

 Por Siempre Vegana

 Corner Manzanillo & Chiapas, Mexico City 06700, Mexico